 We’re obviously big fans of all types of gates here at Portcullis and that doesn’t exclude a good old scandal ‘gate’.
 Although it’s been 40 years since the famous ‘Watergate Scandal’, that hasn’t stopped social commentators and editors referring to anything slightly scandalous with a ‘-gate’ suffix.
-Originating from the famous mishap by President Nixon that forced him to resign his role, Watergate has triggered many serious, amusing, and downright ridiculous events to be names as a ‘-gate’.
-We look over some of our favourite British ‘-gate’ scenarios.
+Originating from the famous mishap by President Nixon that forced him to resign his role, Watergate has triggered many serious, amusing, and downright ridiculous events to be named as a ‘-gate’.
+We look over some of our favorite British ‘-gate’ scenarios.

 Everyone in the UK with a television set knows of Bin Gate, but if you don’t, it has everything to do with the well-loved TV Series Great British Bake Off.
 One of the contestants on the show, Iain (if we’re going to name, names), got in a bit of a flap when it came to the final Showstopper Challenge and his baked Alaska.

 The fiasco was a truly British scandal and was awarded the name gate suffix when outraged Twitter users went to the platform to complain about Diana, the contestant that had ruined Iain’s Baked Alaska by removing it from the freezer and replacing it with her own.
 Bad form Diana.

 Nap Gate, although not a British scandal, it’s a brilliant sports related one nonetheless.
 Ken Griffey, a major league baseball player, was getting less and less game time due to his poor performance over the season.
 On May 10th, 2010, it was reported that Ken was found sleeping instead of being used in a pitch hitting situation.
 Obviously this caused a lot of media debate over the incident and since Griffey never denied it, it was forever dubbed ‘Nap Gate’.